plopcas/blog/content/post/managing-low-performers.md

 Sometimes low performers are unaware of the impact of their actions.
 They might think it's no big deal to miss a deadline here and there, or to produce some low quality hacks.

-Make them see the implications, how it's impacting team's morale, how other people need to fix issues they left unattended and how it's costing money and resources.
+Make them see the implications, how it's impacting team morale, how other people need to fix issues they left unattended and how it's costing money and resources.

 If understanding that their bad performance is making their team unhappy and putting their jobs at risk doesn't make them react, then nothing will.